Lost foam E-Zine Sept. 2008

 Here is a picture of our garage (where the car usually is parked) while my wife was gone.

 I am also working on a furnace which will be the next e-zine.
-Do you like this Metallic background?

 This project was inspired by one of my friends who said she wanted a Swedish horse done in metal.